This is the second part of "Creating advanced coupon campaigns" series.

 Don’t be surprised when your codes leave the intended channel.
 Nowadays, it’s barely possible to avoid so-called coupon search leak.
 On the other hand, unique, one-off codes are a pretty straightforward solid solution to this issue.
 The only thing you should remember is to make them hard to guess and be aware of common bad and good practices.

 As mentioned in the previous article, in order to handle this scenario we created a unique series of coupon campaigns.
-With our campaign wizard, it boils down to just a few clicks.
+With our campaign creator, it boils down to just a few clicks.
 Here’s a tutorial on how to achieve it.

 We really like the idea of displaying codesbefore shoppers' resort to Google or other coupon aggregators.
 You can even build the subsite that lists the coupons quite quickly.
 But the issue we see here is that it can quickly become obsolete.
 In the long run, this means outdated coupons and, therefore, discouraged shoppers.
 Voucherify has a nice way of keeping the coupon site up-to-date without the need to change a store’s source code every time a coupon is created or disabled.